dgpetrie/draft-petrie-vcon/vcon_charter.md

 ## Use Case 3: Conversations of Record

 In some contact centers or company functions, it may be required to capture conversation data and maintain them as a conversation of record.
-For examples emergency service contact centers (ECRIT) may be required to record all information related to an emergency call.
+For example emergency service contact centers (ECRIT) may be required to record all information related to an emergency call.
-In some call centers, compliance reasons may require cording of conversation and related information
+In some call centers, compliance reasons may require recording of conversation and related information

-  * The integrity of the captured conversation and meta data may be the most critical feature in this used case
+  * The integrity of the captured conversation and meta data may be the most critical feature in this use case
   * Location of one or more of the parties to the conversation may be relevant to the conversation of record